jmysu/TuDow2_Kinematics/README.md

 ### To Do:
   - Add Inverse Kinematics
-  - Add message to connect to Motor Controller
+  - Add link to connect to Motor Controller